 JOKES.
 THERE'S ACTUALLY NO FORMULA.

 Did you know it's quite normal to want to be with an outstanding person?
-It's actually ok to have standards when it comes to the opposite sex - and if you value yourself, you'll have high ones and won't compromise at the drop of a hat or a kiss on the lips!
-However, what I have seen occur over my short 7 years in ministry, is people (ok, girls) making checklists of what they want "Mr. Right" to look like.
-While this is fine, and yes it's actually a good and beneficial thing to know what we want and value in a person - it doesn't give us permission to whip out the checklist every time we meet a nice young man and make sure he ticks all the boxes.
+It's actually ok to have standards when it comes to the opposite sex - and if you value yourself, you'll have high ones and won't compromise at the drop of a heart-eyes emoji or a kiss on the lips!
+However, what I have seen occur over my short 9 years in ministry, is people (ok, girls) making checklists of what they want "Mr. Right" to look like.
+While this is fine, and yes it's actually a good and beneficial thing to know what we want and value in a person - it doesn't give us permission to whip out the checklist every time we meet a nice young man and make sure he/she ticks all the boxes.
 And if he doesn't, alas, we put the checklist back in the pocket and walk away, wondering why no one lives up to our expectations.
 This is a guaranteed path to disappointment.

 Now, quick disclaimer - there are other elements that go into this such as GOD'S TIMING (always a good thing) and POSITIONING (are you trying to meet a man in church or the pub?) ...In fact, if you want to know more about God's timing & relationships, check out BITE WHEN IT'S RIPE ) ...